thepanacealab/SMMT/data_annotationANDstandardization/README.md

 - To use the output file, open the text editor on TextAE and import the output file.
 - The following image is an example of the visualization.

-** Format compatible with Colab notebook (https://colab.research.google.com/drive/1c_5JBJ7diMDeUVVxZG95_25bZ-u8ZIDZ) **
-- The output file consists of Tweet Text and annotated Label.
-- To use the output file, upload the output file on the colab notebook and keep running the notebook.

 ![TextAE and Pub Annotation Example](textAE.png)